kwj2104/CPPN-WGAN/README.md

 # CPPN-WGAN

-Generate images with CPPNs and GANs.
+Generate images with CPPNs and Wasserstein GANs.

-See the CPPN+GAN blog post here, and then the WGAN variation here.
-Vanilla CPPN/CPPN-GAN repo is here, though the CPPN-GAN does not quite work properly (but it does generate very interesting pictures).

 ## Working with datasets (CIFAR10 and CASIA)